Transforming the World of Ocean Freight Shipping Using Simplicity from Innovation - Startup Stories with Petere Pamela Miner

 Anton: What do you think about the future of logistics automation?
 Is it possible to fully automate the end-to-end management of a shipment without any human intervention?

 Petere: Well, logistics is interesting.
 I always say that each shipment is like a fingerprint, each shipment is unique.
 And that's the fun part, but at the same time, it's also the challenge of logistics.
 So, we can automate a lot of it.
 We can automate the data communication, automate the physical to a certain extent with these vehicles, we can have autonomous containers that can drive itself onto a ship.
 I mean, there are all sorts of ways you can go with this.
+This technology is crucial not only for ocean freight but also for various types of land transport, including semi truck shipping, which requires precise coordination and handling.

 But the thing that will always be needed in logistics is to have somebody making sure that when the trucker is stuck at the port, you can find a way to intervene.
 No automation will eliminate that, at least not in the near future.
 There will always be something else because you can't automate the weather, the temperature of the oceans, wars, or economic imbalance.